I’m not a big believer in the future. I mean, it will exist—we know that. But that’s about it.

 We let other people choose what was best for us instead of doing the choosing ourselves.
 If you let someone else do the choosing for you, the results won’t be good, and you’ll get resentful.
 Bad things will happen.

-I don’t have a direct stock tip on this.
+I won’t give a direct tock tip on this right here, I do that every month in my Altucher Report.
 This is not about stocks.
 It’s about taking an approach where you get your life back so you can have wealth and abundance over the next 50 years.

 One thing to try is to write down 10 ideas a day.
 This exercises the idea muscle and gets you 100x more creative than the average person over time.